Forest Street and Fox Street,

 In the mid-1960’s it was sold to the Star Cinemas circuit of Leeds and soon they were operating it as a Star Bingo Club in winter months and film use during summer months.
 The King’s Theatre closed on 3rd June 1967 with Walt Disney’s "Lady and the Tramp" and "Ballerina".
 It was converted into a full time Star Bingo Club from 1st July 1967.

-Other operators took over until it closed on bingo in the mid-1990’s.
+Other operators took over reopening the cinema with bingo also on certain nights.
+The final films were screened around 1974 and bingo continued until the mid-1990’s.
 It was then converted into a nightclub, named the Picture House.
-This only lasted a few years and the auditorium was demolished.
-The remaining front section of the building was taken over by the J.D.
+This only lasted a few years.
+The auditorium was demolished and a job centre was built on the site.
+The front section of the building was taken over by the J.D.
 Wetherspoon chain of pubs and on 22nd February 2000 it opened as the Picture House pub.

 Just login to your account and subscribe to this theater